itsays-zqc/my-website/docs/test/v2_core/1Material.md

 # Material

-The purpose of this section of code instructions is to assist you in adding the required simulation materials to meet your simulation needs.
-We can use this module with code `mt = pj.Material() `.
+In this section, the code instructions aim to assist you in adding the required simulation materials into your simulation project.
+We can use this module with the code `mt = pj.Material() `.

-These instructions enable you to incorporate dispersion/non-dispersion materials and anisotropic materials into the simulation.
-Additionally, you have the option to directly access the necessary materials from the Max-Optics material library.
+These instructions enable you to incorporate dispersion/non-dispersion materials and anisotropic materials into the simulation project.
+Additionally, you have the options to directly access the necessary materials from the Max-Optics material library.

 ## 1.1 Add anisotropy material

-Add non-dispersion material to a project.
+Add anisotropy material to a project.

 ```python
 add_anisotropy(